hsiangyuzhao/Segmentation-Metrics-PyTorch/readme.md

 # Segmentation Metrics PyTorch Implementation
 **Author: Hsiangyu Zhao**

 ## Introduction
 This file provides a Python class for semantic segmentation metrics calculation.
 Supported metrics including Dice coeff, intersection over union (IoU), precision and recall.
 All metrics supprot 4 kinds of average: binary, micro, macro and weighted.
 Calculation can be performed during training on batches, so tranformation from Torch Tensor to numpy array or PIL images is not needed.
 When set batch size to one, calculation will be performed per image.

 ## Requirements
 PyTorch 1.2.0
 numpy 1.17.4
 **other versions of PyTorch and numpy are not tested, so I cannot guarantee whether the codes can be run on them.**

+## Features
+- Provide implematation of 4 commonly used metrics.
+- Provide 4 kinds of average, and users can choose to use any kind of average depending on their purposes.
+- Provide the argment of ignoring the background (pixels that are labeled as 0 in a mask).
+- Provide 4 kind of output activation to calculate metrics, depending on users' purposes.

 ## Supproted Metrics
 ### Dice coeff
 Dice evaluates the overlap rate of prediction results and ground truth; equals to f1 score in defination.